A wavelet-adaptive method for multiscale simulation of turbulent flows in flying insects: Numerical results and performance

 As penalization is used for the wing, the scaling relations~(\ref{eq:scaling-penalized}) are used, and we use the constant $K_{\eta}=0.365$ justified from our previous work \cite{Engels2015a}.
 Figure~\ref{fig:Suzuki-test-case.}B summarizes the parameters used for a coarse, medium and fine resolution simulation.

 The low Reynolds number of $Re=u_{\mathrm{tip}}c_{m}/\nu=100$, which is comparable to that of a fruit fly, results in a smooth flow topology.
 Here, $u_{\mathrm{tip}}$ is the mean wingtip velocity and $c_{m}$ the chord length.
 The flow displays the characteristic features of flapping flight, namely a strong leading edge vortex and a wingtip vortex.
 The computational grid shows the expected refinement near the wing, while the resolution in the remaining parts of the domain is dictated by gradedness.
 Because of the absence of fine-scale structures in the flow, the grid is in practice determined uniquely by the mask function $\chi$, and the parameter $C_{\varepsilon}$ is not important.
 Nonetheless, $C_{\varepsilon}$ has been scaled according to eq. (\ref{eq:scaling-penalized}) for consistency.
-We set a block size of $B_{s}=23$ (see section~\ref{sec:Performance}).
+We set a block size of $B_{s}=23$ (see section~\ref{sec:Performance}) and because $N_b$ does not strongly vary over time, the number of CPU is constant throughout the simulation.

-Figure~\ref{fig:Suzuki-test-case.}C-D compares the lift- and drag force obtained by present simulations with the results obtained by Suzuki et al.~\cite{Suzuki2015}, Dilek et al \cite{Dilek2019} and our own work~\cite{Engels2015a}.
+Figure~\ref{fig:Suzuki-test-case.}C-D compares the lift- and drag force obtained by present simulations with the results obtained by Suzuki et al.~\cite{Suzuki2015}, Dilek et al \cite{Dilek2019} and our own previous work~\cite{Engels2015a}.
 As already noted by Suzuki in their initial publication using two different solvers, some discrepancy between the reference solutions is observed.
 The difference, integrated over the stroke period, is of the order of 5\%, which is why we do not present convergence plots.